XMPP-Interop-Testing/xmpp-interop-tests-action/README.md

 # xmpp-interop-tests-action
 A GitHub Action that performs XMPP interoperability tests on an XMPP domain.

+For more information, please visit our project website at https://xmpp-interop-testing.github.io/

 ## Test Account Provisioning
 The Action will typically execute various tests.
 Each test will use a fresh set of XMPP user accounts.
 These are automatically provisioned by the testing framework.
 They will be removed after the test execution.